uc-cdis/BRH-documentation/docs/09-workspace_page.md

       * Do not save files in the "data" or “data/brh.data-commons.org” folders.
       * The folder “brh.data-commons.org” in the “data” folder will host the data files you have exported from the Discovery Page.

 6. Start a new notebook under “Notebook” in the Launcher tab.
-Click the tiles in the launcher and choose between Python 3 or R Studio as the base programmatic language.
+Click the tiles in the launcher and choose between Python 3 or R Studio as the base programmatic language. *Note: You can open and run multiple notebooks in your workspace.
+However, the generic, tutorial and nextflow workspace images are currently separate docker images, so there is no functionality to combine them or run nextflow in the tutorial or generic images.
+This may be available in the future, after further testing and development activities.*

       ![Start a new notebook under “Notebook” in the Launcher tab][img New Notebook]